Constitution of South Carolina: Fundamental Constitutions

 The first governmental framework for what is now the State of South Carolina was the Fundamental Constitutions of Carolina, written in 1669 by the lead colonial proprietor Anthony Ashley Cooper, 1st Earl of Shaftesbury and his secretary John Locke.
 Influenced by philosophers such as James Harrington, the two men wrote a document which espoused religious toleration (except for Catholics) and establishing a system of government based on ownership of land.
 The document placed the eight proprietors of the colony at the head of its government, along with a bicameral parliament.
 The parliament consisted of the proprietors' deputies and the elected Commons House of Assembly.
-In order to vote, a man needed fifty acres of land and needed five hundred acres to serve in the Assembly.
+To vote, a man needed fifty acres of land and needed five hundred acres to serve in the Assembly.
 Additionally, a three-tiered system of nobility was established: barons received 12,000 acres, while those with 24,000 acres became cassiques and those with 48,000 acres became landgraves.
 Despite the proprietors' wishes, the colonists refused to ratify the document.
 As a result, the proprietors retained governmental authority over the colony, but they implemented many of the document's provisions despite its non-ratification.
 In 1729, the British royal government assumed control of the colony, de facto abrogating the Fundamental Constitutions.